minprog/uva-prog-ink/30 Project/15 Design Document/10 Design Document.md

 During the first lab session of the project you should write a technical design document.
+This should not take more than 2 hours.
+If it takes longer, you will need to finish today's work at home!

-This document should contain at least the following:
+The document should contain at least the following:

 * a description of the graphical elements that should appear on screen (draw all elements in their initial position; do it on paper and photograph it);